Chart Color Schemes

 Residential development activity is lower than average in Tumut according to AreaSearch's national comparison of local real estate markets

 Tumut has seen approximately 22 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, around 111 homes were approved, with a further 12 approved in FY-26.
-On average, only 0.3 people have moved to the area per dwelling built over these years.
+Between FY-21 and FY-25, around 111 homes were approved, with an additional 12 approved in FY-26 as of now.
+On average, about 0.3 people moved to the area per dwelling built over those five years.

-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average expected construction cost value of new dwellings is $357,000.
-In FY-26, commercial development approvals totaled $42.3 million, reflecting high local commercial activity.
-Compared to the Rest of NSW, Tumut's development activity per person is comparable, maintaining market balance with the broader area, which is below average nationally.
+This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and potential for population growth beyond current forecasts.
+The average construction cost value of new dwellings is $446,000.
+In FY-26, Tumut has recorded $42.3 million in commercial development approvals, indicating high levels of local commercial activity.
+Compared to the rest of NSW, Tumut's development activity per person is comparable, maintaining market balance consistent with the broader area.

-This suggests possible planning constraints in the area.
-New development consists predominantly of detached dwellings (94.0%) and a smaller proportion of attached dwellings (6.0%), preserving Tumut's traditional low-density character focused on family homes.
+This level is below average nationally, suggesting possible planning constraints.
+New development consists predominantly of detached dwellings (94%), maintaining Tumut's traditional low-density character focused on family homes.
 The estimated population per dwelling approval is 347 people, reflecting its quiet development environment.
-Looking ahead, Tumut is projected to grow by 122 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, offering good conditions for buyers and potentially supporting growth beyond current projections.
+According to AreaSearch's latest quarterly estimate, Tumut is expected to grow by around 122 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, offering good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development